jfischoff/jfischoff.github.io/data/blog/introducing-hasql-queue.md

 `postgresql-simple-queue` used to use a `timestamptz` to determine the oldest element to dequeue.
 However, the performance of timestamps are slower to generate sequences of `int8`.

 Like `postgresql-simple-queue`, `hasql-queue` uses a partial index to track the `enqueued` elements.
-Unlike `postgresql-simple-queue` it creates the partial index correctly...sigh.
+Unlike `postgresql-simple-queue` it creates the partial index.

 This is the minimal recommended schema.
 The actual `payloads` table one uses could have more columns in it, but it needs these columns and related DDL statements at a minimum.
 For instance, one could add a `created_at` timestamp or other columns.